• Free Tours

 16- Local neighbourhood festivals

-The one thing that struck me when I moved to Spain was the amount of local festivals that various neighbourhoods host.
+The one thing that struck me when I moved to Spain was the great amount of local festivals that various neighbourhoods host.
 It’s a great way to explore the less touristy areas at night.

 Neighbours go to great effort to decorate some of the streets and host big community dinners outside.
 All evening programmes will offer live music on the neighbourhood’s squares, a great atmosphere and unmissable correfocs.